Total Income Calculation

 When you have a shortfall withdrawal on the Insights > Savings > Withdrawals chart and no Net Savings Drawdown on the Lifetime Income Projection chart, the end of year account balances are not being reduced.

-A common example is when you don't have enough income in January to cover expenses and estimated tax payments applied at the beginning of the year.
+A second cause is when you don't have enough income in January to cover expenses and estimated tax payments applied at the beginning of the year.
 The tool will draw from savings in January and replenish savings with excess income saved throughout the year.

 If the years where there you see a saved surplus and a gap on the Insights Surplus-Gap chart, you are likely drawing on savings to cover expenses early in the year.